cutonbuminband/rcounting/README.md

 - slowestest: One hour must elapse between each count, and counters must wait 24h between each of their counts
 - only\_double\_counting: Counters must reply to themselves exactly once before it's somebody else's turn.

-If no rule is supplied, the script will only check that nobody double counted.
+If no rule is supplied, the program will only check that nobody double counted.

 After you run it, it'll print out whether all the counts in the chain were valid, and if there was an invalid count, which one it was.

 ### Updating the thread directory

-The script `update_thread_directory.py` will try and update the [directory of side threads](www.reddit.com/r/counting/wiki/directory).
-It roughly follows the following steps
+Finally, there's a program to update the [directory of side threads](www.reddit.com/r/counting/wiki/directory).
+It's invoked by calling `rcounting update_directory`, and roughly follows the following steps

 1. It gets all submissions to r/counting made within the last six months
 2. It tries to find a link to the parent submission of each submission